spwhite1337/website/README.md

 ### 3.)
 Configure AWS

-- Starting with a EC2 server over HTTP and a registered domain name (e.g., `scottpwhite.com`)
+- Starting with a EC2 server over HTTP (see Step 1a) and a registered domain name (e.g., `scottpwhite.com`, I used Amazon Route 53 for domain registration)
 - Make a "Target Group" in AWS that contains the EC2 instance hosting the website
 - Create a certificate in AWS Certificate Manager (ACM) for the domain name
 - Create an Application Load Balancer that (i) redirects HTTP to HTTPS, (ii) forwards HTTPS requests to the Target Group containing the EC2 instance hosting the webpage with the associated Certificate from ACM